invivoax/Information-Security-Handbook-ISH-/README.md

 ## Reporting:

-- **Scan Results**: Describe the format and frequency of reporting on scan results (e.g., weekly email summaries).
+- **Scan Results**:

+  - Report Frequency: Weekly email summaries, Monthly detailed report, Quarterly summary
+  - Reporting Format: Email (weekly), PDF/Excel spreadsheet (monthly and quarterly)
+  - Recipients: CTO, CEO, Senior Management

 - **Incident Response**:

   - Procedures:
     - Initial Response (0-1 hour):
       - Identify and contain the affected area/system
       - Notify relevant stakeholders (e.g., management, IT team)
       - Activate emergency response procedures (if applicable)
     - Investigation (1-24 hours):
       - Gather evidence and conduct a thorough investigation
       - Determine root cause and scope of incident
       - Identify affected systems/data/users
     - Containment and Eradication:
       - Implement containment measures to prevent further damage
       - Develop and execute eradication plans (e.g., patching, system updates)
     - Recovery and Post-Incident Activities:
       - Restore normal operations as soon as possible
       - Conduct post-incident review and analysis
       - Update incident response plan based on lessons learned

 ## Review and Revision Schedule:

 - **Schedule Review**: This security protocol document shall be reviewed and updated at least every 6 months or as needed to ensure it remains relevant and effective.

-  - Quarterly reviews: The DevSecOps Engineer will conduct quarterly reviews with the CTO to discuss any changes in company policies, procedures, or technology that may impact this document.
+  - Quarterly reviews: Will conduct quarterly reviews with the CTO to discuss any changes in company policies, procedures, or technology that may impact this document.
-  - Annual review: A comprehensive annual review of this document shall be conducted by the DevSecOps Engineer, involving input from all stakeholders.
+  - Annual review: A comprehensive annual review of this document shall be conducted, involving input from all stakeholders.
 This review will include:
     - Reviewing incident response and remediation processes
     - Updating vulnerability management and patching schedules
     - Ensuring compliance with relevant laws, regulations, and industry standards